What is melanoma?

 To check for melanoma, your doctor may:

-- Do a physical exam of your skin to look for melanoma.
+- Do a physical exam.
+This will include checking your skin to look for melanoma.

 - Do a skin biopsy.
 Your doctor will take a sample of your skin and have it tested for melanoma.